 The cost of installing DStv extra view varies with the complexity of the DStv set up.
 So, on average, the cost ranges between R300 and R350.
 However, the type and number of decoders determine the price.

-New decoder models require less cabling than old decoders since they do not use the communication cable.
-So, if you have new decoders, the prices tend to be cheaper.
+The latest decoder models require less cabling than old decoders since they do not use the communication cable.
+In this situation, the communication between the extra view decoders is done through the smart LNB.
+So, if you have the latest decoders, the prices tend to be cheaper.

 How does extra view work?

 Extra view works by linking two or three decoders under the same subscription.
-In fact, you can link one or two decoders (secondary decoders) to the main decoder (primary decoder).
+Decoders are able to communicate with each other so that they share a single subscription.
+So you can link a maximum of two decoders (secondary decoders) to the main decoder known as a primary decoder.

 Primary and Secondary Decoders

-So, all secondary decoders can watch TV programming on the primary decoder.
-This means that if your primary decoder has a premium DStv subscription then the secondary decoders will be viewing DStv premium channels.
+So, secondary decoders in an extra view setup can watch the same TV programming that is available to the primary decoder.
+For example, if a primary decoder has a premium DStv subscription then the secondary decoders will also have access to the DStv premium subscription.